 - Create a listing of numerical values.
-For example, you can create an electronic version of your checking or savings account, which would enable you to see the total amount in each account as well as what has been spent.
+For example, you can create an electronic version of your checking or savings account, which would enable you to see the total amount in each account, as well as what was spent.

 - Create a listing of statistics, for example, Computer Hope keeps statistics of how many users visit its pages.
 These statistics can be viewed to see an increase or decrease in values.

 - Create a listing of contact information or other information that can be sorted and viewed by different columns.

 Broaden your knowledge

 There are thousands of software programs that enable you or your children to learn more about a particular subject.
 Below is a listing of the different programs to give you ideas of what is available.
 You can find many of these programs through your local computer software store or through online computer software stores.

 - Dictionary, Thesaurus, Encyclopedia - There are hundreds of available software versions of dictionaries, thesauruses, and Encyclopedias.
 You may use them to browse and learn more about everything or as a reference to look up information.